 The development of a capital prioritisation model to identify capital projects to be implemented with scarce available financial resources that will have the biggest impact in improving the quality of life of Emalahleni customer base.
 The model criteria will have four focus areas, i.e. IDP strategic objectives, services master plan objectives, projects dynamics and project consequences.
 To each of these criteria and elements per criteria will be allocated weights still to be determined by Council.
-In the meantime a subjective approach is followed to determine the capital investment programme.
+A subjective approach is followed to determine the capital investment programme.
 It needs to be noted at this stage that national and provincial government programmes and grant funding often influences the capital investment programme of Emalahleni.
-This is something the municipality has little control over.
+The following issues are imperative for the municipality to improve: